justindxln/SideRunnerCPP/README.md

 # SideRunnerCPP
-Unreal Engine 4 project to familiarise myself with the engine and C++.
+This is an Unreal Engine 4 learning project for myself to dive into the Unreal Engine 4 C++ API and the Unreal Motion Graphics system
 I started with a simple endless runner game tutorial and then extended the features on my own from there (acknowledgements below)